 Senior Education Equity Specialist

 Mariela has spent her career working with educators, families, and communities to promote equitable learning outcomes for all students.
-Prior to her role at MAEC, Mariela hired and supervised staff, and directed the summer program at a public charter school in Washington, D.C., and she managed enrichment programs for educational nonprofits in New York City.
-Mariela holds a M.Ed. in Curriculum and Instruction from the Lynch School of Education at Boston College, where she was also a Donovan Scholar with a focus on urban education, and a B.A. in Educational Psychology from Swarthmore College in Pennsylvania.
+Prior to her role at MAEC, she hired and supervised staff, and directed the summer program at a public charter school in Washington, D.C., and managed enrichment programs for educational nonprofits in New York City.
+Mariela holds an M.Ed. in Curriculum and Instruction from the Lynch School of Education at Boston College, where she was also a Donovan Scholar with a focus on urban education, and a B.A. in Educational Psychology from Swarthmore College in Pennsylvania.

 Senior Family Engagement Specialist

-© 2021 MAEC, Inc. All Rights Reserved.
+© 2022 Mid-Atlantic Equity Consortium, Inc. All Rights Reserved.